RedHenDev/vibe/README.md

 to do

--refac desktop mouselook DONE
+DONE-refac desktop mouselook DONE

--f opening message for controls and goal
+DONE-f opening message for controls and goal

 DONE-f simple mobile button for locomotion